Your browser version is outdated. We recommend that you update your browser to the latest version.

 How often do you review your fees?

-Our fees are reviewed annually in May through a structured process to look at the costs of operating the nursery.
+Our fees are reviewed annually in January through a structured process to look at the costs of operating the nursery.
 If we feel that the operating costs have risen we will then increase the fees.
-You will receive notice in June of any increase, with the first month of the increase being September.
+You will receive notice in February of any increase, with the first month of the increase being April.

 When do I get my government funding?

-For both types of funding the nursery is required to complete a number of forms for the Local Education Authority which parents must sign each term.
-The Nursery Manager will identify all eligible children on our register and will contact you to fill in the necessary forms before submitting them on your behalf.
 The funding will be automatically deducted from the fees and will appear on the invoice as funded hours.
 There is a separate handout available which explains both types of funding that we offer in more detail and how to check your eligibility.

 What group activities do the children have?